Internal Medicine Residency Curriculum | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Internal Medicine Residency Curriculum

-Internal medicine residents care for a wide spectrum of patients, providing care for all ages and for conditions that range from acute illnesses and urgent care health needs to continuity care for chronic disease management, prevention, and wellness.
+NYU Grossman Long Island School of Medicine’s Internal Medicine Residency trains Internal Medicine physicians to provide the highest level of care to their patients and pursue a career in the setting of their choosing.
+With 66 categorical residents and 16 prelim residents annually, our internal medicine residents play an essential role in our health care system.
+They provide compassionate evidence based medical care for a wide spectrum of patients, providing care for all adult patients and for conditions that range from acute illnesses and urgent care health needs to continuity care for chronic disease management, prevention, and wellness.

 We offer two tracks: a categorical medicine residency and a preliminary medicine residency track.
 The categorical medicine track is a three-year program that provides training in inpatient and ambulatory care for patients with medically complex conditions.